huseyinulas-zz/GlobalExceptionFilter/README.md

 }

  ```
- Also unhandled exceptions are caught by exception filter in development environment and its exception message is placed developerMessage section.
+ Unhandled exceptions are caught by exception filter in development environment and its exception message is placed developerMessage section.